BehrangBina/TrippleZero/readme.md

 - **StepDefinitions**: Contains the step definitions for the BDD scenarios.
 - **Pages**: Contains the page objects representing the different pages of the application.
 - **Utils**: Contains utility classes and methods used across the project.

+## Framework Design:

+1.	**FluentAssertions**
+*	Purpose: Provides a more readable and fluent way to write assertions in tests.
+*	Usage: Used in step definitions and page objects to assert conditions in a human-readable manner.
+*	Example: currentUrl.Should().Contain(pageName, "Current url does not contain the expected page name");
+2.	**Microsoft.Extensions.Logging**
+*	Purpose: Provides a logging framework to log information, warnings, and errors.
+*	Usage: Used in step definitions and page objects to log important information and errors for debugging and tracking purposes.
+*	Example: _logger.LogInformation("Checking if user is in the inventory page");
+3.	**Reqnroll**
+*	Purpose: A BDD framework for .NET that uses Gherkin syntax for writing test scenarios.
+*	Usage: Used to define feature files and step definitions for BDD-style tests.
+*	Example: Feature: ProductPurchase
+*	Purpose: A library for handling HTTP requests and responses.
+*	Usage: Used for making HTTP requests and handling responses, typically in utility classes or step definitions that require API interactions.
+*	Example: var response = await _httpClient.GetAsync("api/endpoint");
+4.	**Xunit.Abstractions**
+*	Purpose: Provides interfaces for xUnit test framework, particularly for output logging.
+*	Usage: Used in step definitions to log test output using the ITestOutputHelper interface.
+*	Example: public ProductPurchaseStepDefinitions(ScenarioContext scenarioContext, ITestOutputHelper output)
+5.	**Playwright**
+*	Purpose: A browser automation library for end-to-end testing.
+*	Usage: Used to interact with web pages, perform actions, and verify conditions in the browser.
+*	Example: await _page.ClickAsync("#button");

 ### TrippleZero.Common